(This post has appeared on my LinkedIn and at Achieve’s website.)

 In nonprofit fundraising, telling the story of someone who has directly benefited from an organization’s services is the most effective way to move a potential donor to action.
 Finding such a story can be difficult, of course, but that doesn’t mean you should take the easy route.

-No matter what kind of time crunch you’re in:
+No matter what kind of time crunch you’re in, avoid these pitfalls in writing a nonprofit fundraising appeal:

 1. Don’t use a board member’s story.